Chances are, your body isn't the only thing that feels the effects of colder temperatures. Consider your poor wallet when the heating costs rise!

 If your system is running too hard and struggling to heat up your home, it may be on the brink of breaking down.
 Even worse, it could cost you hundreds — if not thousands — to get things up and running.

-Alternatively, you can buy a maintenance agreement with a reputable HVAC company to have your unit serviced annually.
-The cost shouldn't exceed $200, and a technician will come out once a year to inspect your unit, ensuring it's functioning properly and providing the essential maintenance.
+Alternatively, you can buy a maintenance agreement with a reputable heating, ventilation, and air-conditioning company to have your unit serviced annually.
+The cost could be less than $200, and a technician will come out at least once a year to inspect your unit, ensuring it's functioning properly and providing the essential maintenance.

 Some contracts also cover house calls if you suspect an issue with your heating unit between the service period, and extend a flat-rate discount should you decide to take care of the repairs that are needed.

-Readers, what are your best tips for lowering heating bills in the winter?
+Readers, what are your best tips for lowering heating costs in the winter?
 Please share them in the comments below.